latticexyz/mud/.changeset/lucky-bulldogs-taste.md

 "@latticexyz/explorer": patch
 ---

-Added an entry page to Explorer, allowing to type or select the world to enter.
+The home page now lets you find and pick a world to explore.